IDU-CVLab/COV19D/README.md

 ## Full Method
-* The work makes use of the above mentioned CNN model with slices preprocessed before training.
+* The work makes use of the above-mentioned CNN model, with slices preprocessing before training.
-* Slices preprocessing , as in [here](https://github.com/IDU-CVLab/Images_Preprocessing), includes a static rectangular croping to the Region of Interest (ROI) in the sclice, and statitical methods for uppermost and lowermost slcies removal in the CT scan.
-For more details on the methodology, please refer to the peer-reviewed paper. <br />
+* Slices preprocessing -as in [here](https://github.com/IDU-CVLab/Images_Preprocessing)- includes a static rectangular croping, and non-representative slcies removal in each CT scan.
+For more details, please refer to the peer-reviewed paper. <br />

 <br/>
 <b> Dependencies: </b><br/>